AbramsGroup/HTPolyNet/docs/source/install.rst

 * `AmberTools <https://ambermd.org/GetAmber.php#ambertools>`_.
 You have at least two options:

-    * conda:  ``conda install -c conda-force ambertools`` installs precompiled executables into your active environment (note that if you created the separate environment as described above, you have already installed ambertools)
+    * conda:  ``conda install ambertools`` installs precompiled executables into your active environment (note that if you created the separate environment as described above, you have already installed ambertools)
     * compile from source (requires ``csh``, ``flex``, and ``bison``):

     .. code-block:: console